zdravkov/kendo-docs/api/web/grid.md

 #### Returns

-[`kendo.data.ObservableObject`](/api/framework/observableobject) - the data item to which the specified table row is bound.
+`kendo.data.ObservableObject` the data item to which the specified table row is bound.
+[More information about the ObservableObject type...](/api/framework/observableobject)

 #### Example - get the data item to which the first table row is bound